Input file format

 Comments

-format does not define comments.
+The JSON format does not define comments.
 If there is a need to provide additional information to the reader inside the project file, or more commonly if alternative parameter values should be listed along the actual values, there is the option to add a parameter next to which element you want to comment on.
 Parameters with unknown name are simply ignored by the simulation engine, thus their values can be used to contain the comment text.
-To distinguish these comment parameters from actual parameters, prefix their name with a double underscore __
+To distinguish these comment parameters from actual parameters, prefix their name with a double underscore __.

 User address code